Scalingo/documentation/src/_posts/languages/nodejs/2000-01-01-nextjs-standalone.md

 Reason: after build node_modules will have been removed, so the original command `next start` will error: `"sh: 1: next: not found"`
 {% endnote %}

-##### 4. Finally, copy assets
+#### 4. Finally, copy assets

 As indicated in the [Next.js documentation](https://nextjs.org/docs/advanced-features/output-file), it doesn't copy assets, so it's up to us to copy them.
-This is something that can be done easily in the buildpack.

 To accomplish this, we can create a script that runs at build time to copy the assets to the correct location.

 Create a file called `copy-assets.sh` in the root of your project with the following content: